StateVoicesNational/Spoke/docs/HOWTO_HIRE_SOMEONE_TO_INSTALL_SPOKE.md

 *Decide on the terms of your job.*

 You may think you just need someone to set Spoke up for you, but you'll probably also evnetually want someone to maintain your instance over time, do regular upgrades, analyze the Spoke data you gather, and troubleshoot problems.
 Think about how much you want to spend upfront and in an ongoing retainer basis.
-Think about whether this work adds up to a full-time person or a contractor.
+Think about whether this work eventually adds up to a full-time person or a contractor.

 *Write a job description or a vendor RFP.*